-Since many tribes do not have treatment, facilities on reservation to provide the treatment ordered by the tribal court, tribes may need to secure treatment off reservation for tribal members.
-To secure court ordered treatment off reservation, the court order must be "recognized" or transferred to the jurisdiction of the state.
+Since many tribes do not have treatment, facilities on reservation to provide the treatment ordered by the tribal court, tribes may need to secure treatment off reservation for tribal

 The process for establishing a tribal court order for treatment under the jurisdiction of the state is a process of recognition, or "domestication" of the tribal court order (see A.R.S. § 12-136).
 Once this process occurs, the state recognized tribal court order is enforceable off reservation.
 The state recognition process is not a rehearing of the facts or findings of the tribal court.
 Treatment facilities, including the Arizona State Hospital, must provide treatment, as identified by the tribe and recognized by the state.
 AMPM Policy 320-U, Exhibit 320-U-6, A.R.S. § 12-136 Domestication or Recognition of Tribal Court Order is a flow chart demonstrating the communication between tribal and state entities.
 Care1st and its providers must comply with state recognized tribal court orders for Title XIX/XXI and Non-Title XIX SMI persons.
 When tribal providers are also involved in the care and treatment of court ordered tribal members, Care1st and its providers must involve tribal providers to ensure the coordination and continuity of care of the members for the duration of court ordered treatment and when members are transitioned to services on the reservation, as applicable.